FAR-Lab/Developing-and-Designing-Interactive-Devices/README.md

 The main time to talk to the teaching team about your labs or projects are during the Thursday labs.

-Outside of that time, the teaching team is generally available on Slack, and usually respond within hours during their working day, and by the next working day otherwise.
+Outside of that time, Professor Ju is generally available on Slack, and usually respond within hours during their working day, and by the next working day otherwise.

-We will set up office hours if more structured support appears to be needed.
+The TAs office hours will be on Fridays.